pnp/pnpcore/docs/articles/contributor/writing tests.md

 ```

 > [!Note]
-> Please only commit tests that can run offline: tests need to have offline data + mocking must be turned on
+> Please only commit tests that can run offline: tests need to have offline data + mocking must be turned on.

 ### Can I rename test files or test cases

 Yes, if naming needs to change you can do that.
-Keep in mind that the offline files live in a folder named according to the test file and the offline files are depending on the test case name, so you'll have to do similar renames in offline files or folder.
+Keep in mind that the offline files live in a folder named accordingly to the test file and the offline files depend on the test case name, so you'll have to do similar renames in offline files or folder.